-Most importantly, you’ll find out how both of these strategies require an equal level of input and when you need to push one aside to focus on the other.
+Most importantly, you’ll find out how leads vs prospects require equal input and when you need to push one aside to focus on the other.

-It’s not so much knowing about sales prospecting vs lead generation, as knowing how and when to prioritize one or the other.
+It’s not so much about sales prospecting vs lead generation as knowing how and when to prioritize one or the other.

-A lead generation strategy is the simple process of finding your next customer.
-Leads are people, or businesses, that may potentially be interested in your service that your salespeople can then convert.
+What are leads?
+Leads are people or businesses that may potentially be interested in your service that your salespeople can then convert.

 Therefore, lead generation is finding these people that could be your ideal customer – and then capturing their data.

-Businesses – especially those involved in B2B sales – do this to find new prospects and customers that they can drive down the sales funnel.
+Businesses – especially those involved in B2B sales – do this to find new prospects and customers to drive down the sales funnel.

 Leads come at the earliest of all the sales funnel stages.
-They might not have demonstrated an interest in your product or service yet, but from first contact there are signs that they’re in need of a product like yours.
+They might not have demonstrated an interest in your product or service yet, but from first contact, there are signs that they need a product like yours.

-For example, your ideal customer profile may be a business that is looking for the best task management software.
-Although a prospect may not have directly expressed an interest in your business specifically, you know they are in the market for a product like yours.
+For example, your ideal customer profile may be a business looking for the best task management software.
+Although a prospect customer may not have directly expressed an interest in your business specifically, you know they are in the market for a product like yours.

-Targeting your marketing efforts towards this group gives you a much better chance of first generating quality leads and, ultimately, conversion.
+Targeting your marketing efforts towards this group gives you a much better chance of generating quality sales leads and conversion.